 Or, in other words, Play > Interaction > Sharing > Trust > Growth.

-A potent tool which invites people to engage & participate
+A potent tool that invites people to engage & participate

 playmeo strongly believes that people are encouraged and attracted to participate when what they are doing is fun.
 So, having a good time with ample opportunities to laugh, play and share should be integral to the outcome of any program.
 Indeed, this principle is often referred to throughout playmeo as F U N N – functional understanding not necessary, a whimsical acronym (developed by Karl Rohnke) which says that if it’s fun, I want to be a part of it.